ibraasif/capl-vector/README.md

 Communication Access Programming Language (CAPL) allows programming of network node models in several Vector Applications (CANoe, CANanalyzer ...).

 This extension allows you to use VS Code as code editor instead of built-in CAPL Browser.
+You can install this extension from [https://marketplace.visualstudio.com/items?itemName=kmasif.capl-vector](https://marketplace.visualstudio.com/items?itemName=kmasif.capl-vector).

 ## Features